zzndotzhangzhinan/Watermark-EP/README.md

 There are several folds in this repository:

-Fold ``simu'' contains code for the simulation results in the paper, i.e., Figure 1 the simulation study section.
+1. Fold ``simu'' contains code for the simulation results in the paper, i.e., Figure 1 for the simulation study section.
-Fold ``llm'' contains code for Figure 2 in the paper.
+2. Fold ``llm'' contains code for Figure 2 in the paper.
-Fold ``human_edit'' contains code for Figure 3 in the paper.
+3. Fold ``human_edit'' contains code for Figure 3 in the paper.